 - Stage 1: When loans are first recognized, the Bank recognizes an allowance based on 12mECL.
 Stage 1 loans also include facilities where the credit risk has improved and the loan has been reclassified from Stage 2. - Stage 2: When a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECL.
-Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3. - Stage 3: Loans considered credit-impaired.
-The Bank records an allowance for the LTECL. - POCI: Purchased or originated credit impaired (POCI) assets are financial assets that are credit impaired on initial recognition.
-POCI assets are recorded at fair value at original recognition and interest revenue is subsequently recognized based on a credit-adjusted EIR.
-ECL are only recognized or released to the extent that there is a subsequent change in the lifetime expected credit losses.
+Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Continued)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024